LuiSlacker/angular-wg-management/README.md

 and the node server will be listening on localhost:3000

 ###HEROKU DEPLOYMENT
-The App itself has been deployed to heroku.com amd can be reached at https://wg-manager.herokuapp.com
+The App itself has been deployed to heroku.com and can be reached <a href="https://wg-manager.herokuapp.com" target="_bank">here<a/>